-Classes: Our open butoh classes will continue to run approximately every two weeks, in alternating venues.
-See the Classes page for more information.
+Classes: Next year, our open butoh classes will continue to run approximately every two weeks, but they will be Saturday mornings only, at Mortimer Hall in Old Marston, rather than alternating Fridays and Saturdays at different venues.
+See the Classes page for dates and more information.

 To be kept up-to-date with our news and plans, why not join our mailing list?